Manchester Engineering Campus Development (MECD)

 A flagship project to create a world-leading teaching, learning and research campus.

 The buildings include extensive, modern teaching spaces that reflect the changing demands of students and staff for mobile and flexible learning.
 Cutting-edge technologies enable students across all disciplines to engage with the new modes of teaching.
-The research facilities will be home to a community of 8,000 students, researchers, academics, and professional serviced staff, and will enable students to shape their own learning environment.
+The research facilities are home to a community of 8,000 students, researchers, academics, and professional serviced staff, and will enable students to shape their own learning environment.

 Furthering the University's sustainability goals